Lighthouses of Southern Brazil

 Ilha dos Lobos

 Date unknown.
 Active; focal plane 50 m (164 ft); white flash every 5 s.
 6 m (20 ft) round concrete tower, painted white.
-João Felipe Brito da Silva has a closeup 2022 drone view, Trabas has a distant photo by Capt.
-Theo Hinrichs, and Bing has a satellite view.
+João Felipe Brito da Silva has a closeup 2022 drone view, Trabas has Capt.
+Peter's photo, and Bing has a satellite view.
 Located on the highest point of Ilha dos Lobos, a small island about 12 km (7.5 mi) northeast of Laguna.
 Accessible only by boat.
 Site status unknown.
 ARLHS BRA-138; BR-3940; Admiralty G0596; NGA 18908.

 **** Santa Marta

 1891.
 Active; focal plane 74 m (243 ft); white light (red sector covers shoals) occulting three times every 30 s.
 29 m (95 ft) square stone tower with lantern and gallery rising from a square cluster of 1-story keeper's houses and other light station buildings.
 Entire lighthouse painted white; roofs of the other buildings are red.
 The original giant "hyper-radiant" Fresnel lens (larger than 1st order) is still in use; it is one of the world's most powerful lenses and the only one of its kind installed in Latin America.
 The original clockwork mechanism is still in place although no longer used.
-Edi Galvani Uliano's 2014 photo is at right, Dieter Heiss has a 2009 photo, Felipe Skroski has a photo of the station and the sea behind, Wikimedia has additional photos, Trabas has a distant view by Capt.
+A 2021 photo is at right, Wikimedia has Edi Galvani Uliano's 2014 photo, Dieter Heiss has a 2009 photo, Felipe Skroski has a photo of the station and the sea behind, Wikimedia has additional photos, Trabas has a distant view by Capt.
 Theo Hinrichs, and Google has a street view and a satellite view.
 Built by French contractors, this magnificent lighthouse is one of the best known landmarks of the Santa Catarina coast.
 Located on the Cabo Santa Marta, a prominent headland about 13 km (8 mi) south of the city of Laguna.
 Site open, lighthouse and tower open for tours during the summer. .
 ARLHS BRA-032; BR-3956; Admiralty G0600; NGA 18920.

 * Araranguá (Morro dos Conventos)